photography by Curtis Comeau, makeup by Bernice Jang, hair by Charlotte DeLaet, models Anica Neiman and Sahr Saffa from Mode Models

 The introduction of the man bag has been met in the past with a mixture of ire and mockery.
 However, men are finally ready to retire the “murse” epithet, and are welcoming the benefits that a stylish carry-all has to offer.

-WANT Les Essentials de la Vie folio, $450, from Henry Singer WANT Les Essentials de la Vie backpack, $550, from Henry Singer
+WANT Les Essentials de la Vie travel kit, $225, from Henry Singer

 The oversized bags of seasons past have been traded in for something smaller and more structured.
 Feminine cross-body bags with tough metal detailing and reptile-like texturing are the new must-have items for women this season.